ericyang91/RTDS_Python/README.md

                 return product
            ```
         - An example of the call of the function above: `productof(5, 2, 10)`

-    - Variable-length keyword argument:
+    - **Variable-length keyword argument**:
         - ```python
             def staffreport(**kwargs): # The keyword parameter and argument pairs are stored in a dictionary!
                 for k, v in kwargs.items():
                     print(f'{k} = {v}')
             ```
         - An example of the call of the function above: `staffreport(Name='Eric', 'Age'= 32)

     - Advantages:
-        - You can pass a tuple straight into the variable-length nonkeyword argument!
+        - You can pass a tuple straight into the variable-length non-keyword argument!
         - You can pass a dictionary straight into the variable-length keyword argument!
         - *args and **kwargs: These provide flexibility because they allow for variable-length arguments.
 You can call the function with zero, some, or many arguments without changing the function definition.
         - Tuples/Dictionaries: When using these, you must ensure they match the function’s parameters.
 Missing or extra values will cause errors unless defaults are provided.

-8. How do we call a function with positional arguments only?
+9. How do we call a function with positional arguments only?
     - ```python
         def function(a,b,c):
             return f'a = {a}, b = {b}, c = {c}'
         ```
     - `function(2, 5, 10)`

-9. How do we correctly call functions with keyword arguments?
+10. How do we correctly call functions with keyword arguments?
     - ```python
         def function(a, b, c=3):
             return a, b, c